vankeisb/react-tea-cup/README.md

 Want some TEA in your React ?

 `react-tea-cup` is a very thin library that helps following The Elm Architecture, in React.

+**Disclaimer: This is an early inception, playground project !
+Use at your own risk.**

 # Why ?